 For decades, douching was touted as a hygienic cleansing process after menstruation or intercourse.
 But the vagina is a self-cleaning organ that maintains a naturally acidic pH.
 Studies show that douches can make the vagina more alkaline, causing itching and irritation.

-In women of childbearing age, any imbalance in the vagina can lead to vaginitis.
-In the case of bacterial vaginosis, the bad bacterial colonies, called anaerobes, outgrow the good bacteria, lactobacilli.
+In women of childbearing age, any imbalance in the vagina can lead to inflammation of the vagina, or vaginitis.
+In the case of bacterial vaginosis, certain species of bacteria, called anaerobes, outgrow the friendly bacteria, lactobacilli.
 The result is a foul, fishy odor and vaginal itching.
 Causes of the imbalance include sexually transmitted infections, deodorized soaps, and scented tampons.

 Trichomoniasis is a common sexually transmitted disease caused by the Trichomonas vaginalis parasite.
 Women, especially older women, tend to be more susceptible.
 T. vaginalis infects the vulva, vagina, urethra, or cervix, and disrupts the environment of vaginal microorganisms.
 Two-thirds of infected people are asymptomatic.
 In others, it leads to genital itching, burning, and redness.